solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 things.sort(); // ['B', 'C']
 ```

-We can, of course, do similar things immutably.
+We can do similar operations immutably.
 In the following example, we always create a new array, make use of the previous state and do the needed modifications.

 ```js
 const things = ['B'];